Top-grade stem cells seen boosting research trials

 "In the future, patients hoping for the benefit of regenerative medicine for serious medical conditions caused by illness, injury and ageing can expect improved progress on cures or amelioration from hES cell-based therapy," said Dusko Ilic, a senior lecturer in stem cell science at King's.

-A few companies, such as Pfizer (PFE.N) and Advanced Cell Technology ACTC.OB, are already conducting or are about to start human trials using hES cells -- which are harvested from embryos -- to test their potential for repairing spinal cord injuries and eye disorders like macular degeneration.
+A few companies, such as Pfizer and Advanced Cell Technology, are already conducting or are about to start human trials using hES cells -- which are harvested from embryos -- to test their potential for repairing spinal cord injuries and eye disorders like macular degeneration.

 But the hES cell lines for these early trials were reclassified from "research grade" to "clinical grade" for specific short-term clinical studies in selected disease areas.